Eshetu Tura: Career

-Tura won a silver medal behind Kip Rono at the first African Championships in 1979.
+Tura won the silver medal behind Kip Rono at the first African Championships in 1979.
 In the 1982 edition, he won the steeplechase competition as well as a silver in 5000 metres.

 Tura is currently working as a steeplechase coach for the Ethiopian national athletics team, where he also served as a coach for the late Somalian middle-distance athlete Samia Yusuf Omar.